 Let’s face it: When it comes to hot water, all you want is to be able to turn on the tap when you want and get the steaming hot water you need and expect.
 In reality, however, it’s a little trickier than that – and why’s that?
-Because there’s an awful lot of great but vastly different technology types out there – and they all come in different sizes and capacities.
+Because there are many great but vastly different technology types out there – and they all come in different sizes and capacities.

-So after making your choice between an electric or gas, instantaneous, solar or heat pump, tank or tankless, your next question is naturally ‘What size hot water system do I need?’
+So after choosing between an electric or gas, instantaneous, solar or heat pump, tank or tankless, your next question is naturally, ‘What size hot water system do I need?’

 It’s a question best answered by the local Melbourne plumbers, who spend each and every day matching hot water users with precisely the hot water system for their home, lifestyle, preferences, family size and budget.
 And, based on that expertise and experience, that’s exactly why we’re here to help with some simple advice.

 If you’re the Average Joe or Jill, you probably use just shy of 50 litres every day.
-As you browse those tank or capacity sizes, it should therefore be quite straightforward to find a match for your household – remembering to factor in whether your water usage is average, below average, or above average.
+As you browse those tanks of capacity sizes, finding a match for your household should be quite straightforward – remembering to factor in whether your water usage is average, below average, or above average.

 - How many people use hot water in your house?